AdedayoBabarinde/aws-bootcamp-cruddur-2023/journal/week1.md

 # Multiple Containers

+I ensured that i can orchestrate multiple containers to run side by side as follows

 ## Create a docker-compose file

 I created a `docker-compose.yml` at the root directory of the project as follows